cloudflare/cloudflare-docs/content/waf/tools/lists/custom-lists.md

 Hostname       | `http.host`
 ASN            | `ip.src.asnum`

-For more information on using a custom list in the Cloudflare dashboard, refer to [Use lists in expressions](/waf/tools/lists/use-in-expressions/).
+For more information and examples, refer to [Use lists in expressions](/waf/tools/lists/use-in-expressions/).

 ---